What is a mobile broadband dongle?

 - Limited battery life when used wirelessly

-What to look for when choosing dongle packages
+What should I look out for when comparing mobile broadband dongle deals?

 Scroll to the top of this page and you’ll see our comparison tables displaying the various mobile broadband offers.
 At any one time there’s a dizzying array of deals, so here’s a few key points to consider before you buy: